ttompost/Multiple-mediators-Collab/readme.txt

 _/  \_/  \_ (double ramp-and-hold)

-The three inputs from above had a maximal amplitude of 120 uA/cm2.
+The three inputs from above had a maximal amplitude of 120 uA/cm2., Stimulus onset was set to t=20 ms and offset to t=180 ms.

 Neurons were randomly connected with 50% sparseness (i.e., 50% of all possible connections existed in the population, assuming 1 synapse per neuronal pair).
 Synaptic connectivity was modelled as: